Matt Vierling Player Props: Tigers vs. Rockies

-Matt Vierling, who is batting .353 in his past 10 games, will be in action for the Detroit Tigers versus the Colorado Rockies on July 1 at 9:10 PM ET.
+After going 1-for-4 with a triple in his most recent game, Matt Vierling and the Detroit Tigers face the Colorado Rockies (who will start Connor Seabold) at 3:10 PM ET on Sunday.

-He had a one-hit showing in his previous game (1-for-4) against the Rockies.
+He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Matt Vierling Game Info & Props vs. the Rockies